cybertec-postgresql/pgwatch2/README.md

 # File based operation

 From v1.4.0 one can also deploy pgwatch2 gatherer daemons decentrally, based on YAML config files - for both metric definitions and "hosts to be monitored" definitions.
+In that case there is no need for the central Postgres "config DB".
 See pgwatch2/config/instances.yaml for sample config file and pgwatch2/metrics folder for metrics (and preset metric configuration) definitions.
-Relevant Gatherer env. vars / flags: PW2_CONFIG / --config,PW2_METRICS_FOLDER / --metrics-folder.
+Relevant Gatherer env. vars / flags: PW2_CONFIG / --config, PW2_METRICS_FOLDER / --metrics-folder.

+# Ad-hoc operation

+From v1.4.0 it's also possible to run the gatherer daemon in ad-hoc / test mode, by giving a single standard connection string as input, and optionally also specifying the metrics to monitor (preset config name or a custom JSON string) and the "unique name".
+In that case there is no need for the central Postgres "config DB" nor the YAML file specifying which hosts to monitor.
+Relevant Gatherer env. vars / flags: --adhoc-conn-str, --adhoc-config, --adhoc-name, --metrics-folder / PW2_ADHOC_CONN_STR, PW2_ADHOC_CONFIG, PW2_ADHOC_NAME, PW2_METRICS_FOLDER.

 # Updating to a newer Docker version